phax/peppol-commons/README.md

 # News and noteworthy

+* v10.0.0 - work in progress
+    * Updated to ph-commons 11.2.0
+    * Added new submodule `peppol-ap-helper`
+    * Removed all deprecated stuff
+    * Moved some generic class into ph-commons and deprecated the local classes
 * v9.7.2 - 2025-01-08
     * Updated to OpenPeppol eDEC Code Lists v9.0
 * v9.7.1 - 2024-12-20